Opioid Overdose

 Responders locate the victim and update the dispatcher through Beacon, ensuring accountability and maintaining open communications should more resources be needed.

-Naloxone Administration
+Medication Administration

 Intervention, Transport or Release